Area Guide: The Hertfordshire village of London Colney

 The de Havilland Aircraft Museum, established in 1959, is the UK’s oldest aviation museum dedicated to the preservation of the de Havilland aviation heritage and is located at Salisbury Hall on the south side of the M25 motorway.

-Those with young children could also enjoy a local day out at Willows Activity Farm, an “attraction with farmyard animals, adventure play, funfair rides, tractor rides and indoor soft play".
+Those with young children could also enjoy a day out at Willows Activity Farm, which offers a mixed bag of attractions including cow-milking demos, funfair rides, JCB ride-ons, indoor soft play and farm animals.

 Fans of sports, particularly football, will be able to enjoy watching non-league team London Colney FC, who play at Cotlandswick Playing Fields.